trobert42/API_JustifyText/README.md

 # Project Description
 This app implements a REST API using Node.JS/Typescript, it consists of two endpoints: /api/token and /api/justify.
 To obtain access to the /api/justify endpoint, a token must be acquired by sending a POST request to /api/token with a JSON body containing the email address.
 Once authenticated, sending a POST request with text content to /api/justify will return the justified text.
 The justification algorithm is custom-built.
+Any other routes will give you an 404 Not Found error.

 A daily rate limit of 80,000 words is enforced, and the length of each justified text line is limited to 80 characters.